-HLT 208 - Pesticide Safety and Use 3 Credits
+HLT 208 / HLT 2008 - Pesticide Safety and Use 3 Credits

 Familiarizes students with the safe handling of pesticides used in horticulture and the laws and regulations that govern all facets of pesticide use in Colorado.
-Can be used as preparation for completing the Colorado Department of Agriculture's pesticide licensure exams
+Can be used as preparation for completing the Colorado Department of Agriculture's pesticide licensure exams conditions that affect plant growth.

-HLT 240- Introductory Soil Science 4 credits

-Discusses the formation, physical properties, chemical properties and management of soils emphasizing conditions that affect plant growth.
 The principles of soil fertility and practice of fertilizer use is also discussed.

+HLT 240 / HLT 2140 - Introductory Soil Science 4 credits

+Discusses the formation, physical properties, chemical properties and management of soils emphasizing

-HLT 260 - Plant Propagation 4 credits
+HLT 260 / HLT 2160 - Plant Propagation 4 credits